goharbor/harbor/README.md

 <img alt="beego" src="docs/img/beegoLogo.png"> Harbor is powered by <a href="http://beego.me/">Beego</a>.

 ### About
-Project Harbor is initiated by the Advanced Technology Center (ATC), VMware China R&D as a Cloud Application Accelerator (CAA) project.
+Project Harbor is initiated by the Advanced Technology Center (ATC), VMware China R&D.